Wednesday, February 12, 2025

 is whatever art, music, and literature we leave behind.

-Beauty ages and crumbles into a handful of ashes,
+Beauty ages and crumbles into a pound of messy ashes,

 will stand the test of time.